Lynn strikes out 9 as Rangers blank Rockies | Sports-Games

 The Rockies struck out 14 times and stranded nine runners.
 They had runners reach second base in three separate innings but couldn't capitalize.
 Sam Hilliard, who grew up in Texas, struck out four times and Ryan McMahon fanned three times for Colorado.

 Marquez retired the first eight batters he faced and didn't give up a hit until a one-out double by Santana in the sixth.
-Santana moved to third on a wild pitch and scored when Odor hit a two-out double to the gap in right field to give the Rangers a 1-0 lead.
+Santana moved to third on a wild pitch and scored when Odor hit a two-out double to the gap in right field.
 Marquez was relieved by Carlos Estevez after allowing one run on two hits, striking out six and walking three over 5 2/3 innings.

 Hilliard's diving catch of Todd Frazier's liner in left ended the sixth and kept it a one-run game.
 The Rockies threatened in the eighth inning when Dahl led off with a single and moved to second on Trevor Story's deep flyout to left-center field.
 After Charlie Blackmon struck out swinging, Nolan Arenado walked before Daniel Murphy struck out on a foul tip to end the inning.